If you’ve ever gone hunting and wanted to know how far away your prey was….

 Mathematically speaking, range can mean the difference between the highest and lowest numbers in a set.
 It can be an area for flight-testing missiles.

 The list could go on, but the meaning we’re concerned about in the term rangefinder is the distance from your current location to a target object.

-Rangefinder binoculars, then, help you find how far it is from you to whatever it is you’re looking at in the distance.
+A rangefinder binocular, then, helps you find how far it is from you to whatever it is you’re looking at in the distance.

 There are actually two types of these binoculars.
 One has a reticle inlaid with the lens glass.
 If you’re not familiar with the term reticle, just think crosshairs and you won’t be far off.

-The other kind of rangefinder uses a laser beam to calculate the measurement of distances.
+The other kind of rangefinding binoculars uses a laser beam to calculate the measurement of distances.
 It is these binoculars that we’ll concentrate on here.